 Label storage boxes clearly with the contents by room / colour / type

 Make sure you remove batteries from decorations and lights – this will stop any damage occurring if the batteries leak (which they may do given the temperature fluctuation in lofts or garages).

 Invest in some plastic storage for your Christmas decorations rather than using cardboard boxes.
-They protect the decorations better and will stack more easily
+They protect the decorations better and stack more easily that cardboard boxes.

 Please feel free to share this blog if you found it useful

 If you enjoyed reading this blog you'll also enjoy these posts:

 I’m Sue Spencer, a Professional Organiser and KonMari Consultant trained by Marie Kondo.
 I'm based in Winchester and work remotely or in-person to help busy decision-makers declutter, organise and simplify their homes or offices so they can get on with the important job of enjoying life.
 For a no-obligation chat about how I can help, please get in touch at email@example.com